emmajanedrews/base-template/_posts/2013-10-16-how-to-prepare-your-home-for-the-market.md

 youtube_alternate_image:
 youtube_code: 3gkQu_M11-E
 ---

-{% include youtube.html %}
-Homeowners ask me all the time how they should get their home ready for the market.
+{% include youtube.html %}Homeowners ask me all the time how they should get their home ready for the market.
 Well, I have a list for you!
 This list tells you how to prepare your home for showings, photographs and appraisals!

 So, let’s start on the outside.
 You want your home to have curb appeal.
 This means fresh cut grass, hedges are trimmed, seasonal flowers are planted, etc. Make sure everything is fresh!